davictor24/2048-game/README.md

 - Jenkins applies the deployment script on the Kubernetes cluster via SSH.
 If there is an update, Kubernetes orchestrates a rolling deployment.
 - The game is accessible via a public URL.

+A temporarily running infrastructure can be tested here: http://ad72275197b3449298d6bfcd97d99769-1358871494.us-east-2.elb.amazonaws.com/.

 ## Infrastructure overview
 - There are three public and three private subnets in three Availability Zones.
 Each AZ (`us-east-2a`, `us-east-2b` and `us-east-2c`) has a public and private subnet.
 - The private subnets host the Kubernetes nodes in an autoscaling group.
 - The public subnets contain NAT gateways and Bastion hosts in an autoscaling group.
+These Bastion hosts have `kubectl` bound to the Kubernetes cluster in the private subnets.

 ## Network addresses (CIDR)
 - VPC - 10.0.0.0/16